urcu/userspace-rcu/doc/uatomic-api.md

 sequence of operations atomically: check if `addr` contains `old`.
 If true, then replace the content of `addr` by `new`.
 Return the value previously contained by `addr`.
-This function implies a full memory barrier before and after the atomic operation.
+This function implies a full memory barrier before and after the atomic operation on success.
+On failure, no memory order is guaranteed.

 ```c